John Newbery Proposes an Unorthodox Way to Celebrate Valentine’s Day

 A Book for Jennifer, (Cotsen 7267)

-With this newspaper advertisement the legendary publisher John Newbery launched five new books in 1764, available to only the good children who called at his shop in St. Paul’s Churchyard:
+With this newspaper advertisement in 1764, the famous publisher John Newbery launched five new books.
+Naturally only good children who visited his shop in St. Paul’s Church Yard would be allowed to purchase them:

 The Philosophers, Politicians, Necromancers, and the Learned in every Faculty are desired to observe, that on the First of January, being New Year’s Day (Oh that we may all lead new Lives!)
 Mr. Newbery intended to publish the following important Volumes, bound and gilt…